Clint Smith (writer): Career

-Smith taught high school English in Prince George's County, Maryland where he was named the Christine D. Sarbanes Teacher of the Year by the Maryland Humanities Council.
+Smith taught high school English in Prince George's County, Maryland, where he was named the Christine D. Sarbanes Teacher of the Year by the Maryland Humanities Council.
 He then pursued doctoral work at the Harvard Graduate School of Education with a concentration in Culture, Institutions, and Society, earning his PhD in 2020 with his dissertation focusing how children sentenced to life without parole experience educational programming while they are incarcerated.

 He was part of the winning team at the 2014 National Poetry Slam and was a 2017 recipient of the Jerome J. Shestack Prize from The American Poetry Review.
 Smith published his first book of poetry, Counting Descent, in 2016.
-It won the 2017 Literary Award for Best Poetry Book from the Black Caucus of the American Library Association and was a finalist for the NAACP Image Awards.
+It won the 2017 Literary Award for Best Poetry Book from the Black Caucus of the American Library Association and was a finalist for the NAACP Image Award for Outstanding Literary Work – Poetry.
 He was on the 2018 Forbes 30 Under 30 list and Ebony's 2017 Power 100 list.

 Smith has also been a contributor to The New Yorker magazine.
 His work is included in the anthology The Fire This Time: A New Generation Speaks about Race (2016), edited by Jesmyn Ward.
-Smith's second book, How the Word Is Passed, was published by Little, Brown on June 1, 2021.
-It was selected for the New York Times Book Reviews "10 Best Books of 2021" list, and he won the Dayton Literary Peace Prize for nonfiction for it.
-Smith is currently working to present the untold stories of World War II to be published by Random House in a nonfiction book, Just Beneath the Soil.
+Smith's second book, How the Word Is Passed, was published by Little, Brown and Company on June 1, 2021.
+It was selected for The New York Times Book Reviews "10 Best Books of 2021" list, and it won the Dayton Literary Peace Prize for nonfiction.
+It was named one of the 50 best twenty-first-century books of literary journalism by GQ magazine and one of the 10 best nonfiction books of 2021 by Time magazine.
+Smith is set to publish a nonfiction book on untold stories of World War II through Random House in 2027.

-He currently serves as a staff writer at The Atlantic, where his piece, "Monuments to the Unthinkable" was featured as the cover story in December 2022.
+He currently serves as a staff writer at The Atlantic, where his piece "Monuments to the Unthinkable" was featured as the cover story in December 2022.
 The article was also named a finalist for the 2023 National Magazine Awards.
-He hosted Crash Course's Black American History series, which ran from 2021 until late in 2022.
+He hosted Crash Course's Black American History series, which ran from 2021 until late 2022.

-A fan of the Arsenal F.C. football (soccer) club and a former college soccer player, Smith has written several essays on the sport.
+A fan of the Arsenal F.C. association football club and a former college soccer player, Smith has written several essays on the sport.